Is The Title Page Page 1 In APA?

 Set Page Numbering to Start at 1:

-- Word: Double-click the page number on the second page.
-Hit Header & Footer > Page Number > Format Page Numbers.
+- Word: Double-click the page number on page 2, then go to Header & Footer > Page Number > Format Page Numbers.
 Under Page Numbering, set Start at to 1.

-- Google Docs: Click the page number on the second page and manually type 1 if it doesn’t default right.
+- Google Docs: Click the page number on page 2 and manually type 1 if the numbering starts incorrectly.

 -

-- The running head—a shortened title in all caps—goes in the top left corner of the title page, with the page number right next to it in the top right.
-In Word, pop into Insert > Header > Edit Header, type your shortened title in caps, then add the page number.
+- Type your running head—a shortened version of your title in all caps—in the top left header, then place the page number in the top right.
+In Word, use Insert > Header > Edit Header to customize it.

 If This Didn't Work